Major League Futsal

 Major League Futsal USA was the first professional futsal league in the United States.
 It was founded in 2012 by Rosario Lopez.

 History

-MLF has two divisions (Division of Honor and Division 1) for both men and women.
+MLF had two divisions: Division of Honor and Division 1, for both men and women.
 While 35 men's teams and 9 women's teams were listed by the company, 14 of these men's teams and 7 of women's did not play in the 2017 season.

 The first exhibition season was played in 2015.
 A full season was contested in 2016 with a national tournament to conclude the season in August.
 Safira FC defeated KnowEns Futsal 5-1 in the final to claim the first league title.

-Season two saw Detroit-based Waza Flo defeat Portland United in the championship.
+Season two saw Detroit-based Waza Flo defeat Oregon Portland United in the championship.